djhaskin987/methuselah/README.md

 Two freezes can be selected for merge, creating a new freeze.
 For each file that exists in both, it must be decided which version of the file is used.
 --ours, --theirs "yes to all" options can be specified.
 Intrafile merges not supported in the initial version.
+It must also be decided which tags are inherited. --our-tags, --their-tags, and --both-tags and --no-tags are allowed, with --our-tags as the default.

 ## Checkout